 Privacy & Security

-Here at Nestmann, we regularly bemoan the erosion of our “right to privacy.”
+Here at the Nestmann Group, we regularly bemoan the erosion of our “right to privacy.”

 The root of the problem is a legal concept called the “expectation of privacy.”

-Back in 1967, when the only electronic communication device to which most Americans had access was a fixed location landline phone, the Supreme Court defined the expectation of privacy as a two-part test.
+Back in 1967, most Americans only had a fixed-location landline phone.
+The Supreme Court defined the expectation of privacy with a two-part test:

 Based on those tests, the court ruled that before convicting a man named Charles Katz of illegally transmitting wagering information by wire (in this case, from a phone booth), prosecutors should have obtained a search warrant.